Say It With Feeling

 And you draw them in by invoking something that’s more universal than the “thing” you’re selling.
 Something that is bigger than the mere facts of, for example, a new product.

 This sort of links in with what Demian Farnworth, in his excellent podcast, Rough Draft calls “mass desire:”

 “people will rush to do business with you if you can help them achieve their dreams, calm their fears, confirm their suspicions…”

 …and of course, steal a march on the competition!

-And when we talk about mass desire we’re not saying something that is universal but rather something that’s shared by the people you want to reach.
+And when we talk about mass desire we’re not saying something that applies to everyone globally but rather something that’s shared by the people you want to reach.
 Something that addresses their WIIFM (what’s in it for me) question.